sirrice/bibcleaner/README.md

 # Purpose

-Bibtex files are ridiculously messy, and the primary fields that matter are the authors, the paper title, the book title, and the year of publications.
-Unfortunately there are _way too many_ formats for this!
+Papers have page limits.

-There are numerous extraneous attributes in a typical bibtex entry that have no right to be in my paper!
+Bibtex files are ridiculously messy, contain a ton of extraneous attributes that make the references ugly, inconsistent, and push you over the page limit.
 Consider this example:

         @article{Kalashnikov06,
         author = {Kalashnikov, Dmitri V. and Mehrotra, Sharad},